MicroEJ/docs/PlatformDeveloperGuide/uiInput.rst

 The Input module implements the MicroUI ``int``-based event generators' framework. ``LLUI_INPUT`` specifies the Low Level APIs that send events to the Java world.

-Drivers for input devices must generate events that are sent, via a MicroUI `Event Generator <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/event/EventGenerator.html>`_, to the MicroEJ Application.
+Drivers for input devices must generate events that are sent, via a MicroUI `Event Generator <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/event/EventGenerator.html>`_, to the application.
 An event generator accepts notifications from devices, and generates an event in a standard format that can be handled by the application.
 Depending on the MicroUI configuration, there can be several different types of event generator in the system, and one or more instances of each type.

 Each MicroUI `Event Generator <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/event/EventGenerator.html>`_ represents one side of a pair of collaborative components that communicate using a shared buffer: